segmentio/segment-docs/src/connections/destinations/catalog/actions-vwo-cloud/index.md

 ### Page
-The [Page](https://segment.com/docs/connections/spec/page/){:target="_blank"} call lets you record whenever a visitor arrives at a page of your website, along with any optional properties about the page.
-On receiving this call, the destination triggers VWO’s Page Visit event.
+The [Page](/docs/connections/spec/page/){:target="_blank"} call records when a visitor arrives at a page of your website, along with any optional properties about the page.
+When received, the destination triggers VWO’s Page Visit event.

 > info ""
 > Use Page calls with web pages only.
 Server-side sources in VWO's FullStack Suite do not support the Page Visit event.